Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Experimental Evaluation

-\textbf{Baselines:} We evaluate \sysname~against three systems: 1) GAnswer~\cite{zou2014natural} is a graph data-driven approach that demonstrates state-of-the-art performance on QALD dataset, 2) QAmp~\cite{vakulenko2019message} is another graph-driven approach based on message passing and the state-of-the-art on LC-QuAD dataset, and 3) WSDAqua-core1~\cite{diefenbach2020towards} is knowledge base agnostic approach for Question answering.
-To the best of our knowledge, WSDAqua-core1 the only technique that has evaluated on both QALD and LC-QuAD.
+\textbf{Baselines:} We evaluate \sysname~against four systems: GAnswer~\cite{zou2014natural}, QAmp~\cite{vakulenko2019message}, WDAqua-core1~\cite{diefenbach2020towards}, and a recent approach by ~\cite{liang2021querying}.
+GAnswer is a graph data-driven approach and is the state-of-the-art on the QALD dataset.
+QAmp is another graph-driven approach based on message passing and is the state-of-the-art on LC-QuAD 1.0 dataset.
+WDAqua-core1 is knowledge base agnostic approach that, to the best of our knowledge, is the only technique that has been evaluated on both QALD-9 and LC-QuAD 1.0 on different versions of DBpedia.
+Lastly, Liang et al. ~\cite{liang2021querying} is a recent approach that uses an ensemble of entity and relation linking modules and train a Tree-LSTM model for query ranking.

-\textbf{Results:} Table~\ref{tab:pipeline_performance} shows the performance of \sysname~compared to state-of-the-art approaches on QALD and LC-QuAD datasets.
-On QALD-9 dataset, \sysname~achieves state-of-the-art performance on all metrics.
-It outperforms WDAqua significantly and achieves better performance than gAnswer by around 1\% on F1 and 2\% on Macro F1 QALD.
-Similarly, DTQA acheives state-of-the-art performance on LC-QuAD, outperforming QAmp by 5\% on F1.
-Approaches like QAmp and WDAqua-core1 attempt to find the semantic meaning of the question directly over the KG whereas gAnswer and SPARQA try to infer a form of semantic parse using rules and modifications on the dependancy parse.
-This approach falls short of a dedicated semantic parser; e.g. AMR.
-By utilizing AMR to get the semantic representation of the question with less ambiguity, \sysname~is able to generalize to sentence structures that come from very different distributions, and achieve state-of-the-art performance on both QALD-9 and LC-QuAD.
+\textbf{Results:} Table~\ref{tab:pipeline_performance} shows the performance of \sysname~compared to state-of-the-art approaches on QALD and LC-QuAD 1.0 datasets.
+On QALD-9 and LC-QuAD 1.0, \sysname~achieves state-of-the-art performance.
+It outperforms WDAqua and gAnswer on QALD-9.
+Furthermore, {\sysname}'s performance on LC-QuAD 1.0 significantly outperforms QAmp by 11.45 percentage points on F1.

+Due to difference in evaluation setup in~\citet{liang2021querying}, we reevaluated their system on the same setup and metrics as the above systems.
+Given the test set and the evaluation, ~\cite{liang2021querying}'s F1 score reduces to 29.2\%\footnote{~\citet{liang2021querying} report an F1 score of 68\% on a different subset of LC-QuAD 1.0.
+They also consider only questions that returns an answer which is a different setup from the rest of the systems.}.
+We exclude this work from our comparison due to lack of standard evaluation.